Subspace-Configurable Networks: Experimental Results

-We compare SCNs to the following baselines. \emph{One4All} represents a trained network trained with data augmentation obtained by transforming the input by randomly chosen parameters $\alpha \in \mathbb{A}$. \emph{Inverse} classifier is trained on a canonicalized data representation achieved by first applying the inverse transformation to the transformed input.
+We compare SCNs to the following baselines. \emph{One4All} represents a network trained with data augmentation obtained by transforming the input by randomly chosen parameters $\alpha \in \mathbb{A}$. \emph{Inverse} classifier is trained on a canonicalized data representation achieved by first applying the inverse transformation to the transformed input.
 Note that 2D rotation is a fully invertible transformation in theory, yet introduces small distortions in practice due to rounding effects.
 Translation is fully invertible if the relevant part of the input stays within the input boundaries.
-Scaling and 3D rotation bring significant distortion to the input, and inversion leads to a considerable loss of input quality.
+Scaling brings significant distortion to the input, and inversion leads to a considerable loss of input quality.
 Finally, \emph{One4One} represents a set of networks, each trained and tested on the dataset transformed with a fixed parameter vector $\alpha$.
 Note that for a fixed architecture, dataset, and loss function, a well-trained One4One baseline achieves the best in-distribution generalization.
 In this sense, it upper bounds the performance which can be achieved by any domain adaptation method using the same data.
-When comparing model performance throughout this work, all baselines feature the same model architecture and have the same capacity as the SCN inference network.
+When comparing model performance throughout this work, all baselines feature \emph{the same} model architecture and have \emph{the same} capacity as the SCN inference network.
 We use a 1-layer MLP with 64 hidden units as the configuration network architecture to learn the configuration subspace $\beta = h(\alpha)$.
 Our main evaluation metric is the test accuracy, but we also analyze the impact of SCN dimensionality $D$ on its performance, and the structure of the $\beta$-space.